HyRES-FBK/moea/README.md

 initial population, number of generations, etc., can be listed using the ``--help`` flag for the ``run`` command.

-## :briefcase: Project Organization
+## 💼 Project Organization

 ```
 ├── LICENSE                 <- Open-source license if one is chosen.
-├── Makefile           <- Makefile with convenience commands like `make data` or `make train`.
 ├── README.md               <- The top-level README for developers using this project.
 │
-├── EnergyPLAN
+├── EnergyPLANXXX           <- EnergyPLAN folder for XXX version.
+The folder
+│   │                          structure is the same for all EnergyPLAN versions.
-│   ├── EnergyPLAN Data <- EnergyPLAN data folder, which contains subfolders ``Costs``, ``Data``, and ``Distributions``.
+│   ├── EnergyPLAN Data     <- EnergyPLAN data folder, which contains subfolders
+│   │                          ``Costs``, ``Data``, and ``Distributions``.
 │   ├── EnergyPLAN Help     <- EnergyPLAN documentation.
 │   ├── EnergyPLAN Tools
 │   ├── energyPLAN.exe      <- EnergyPLAN executable.
 │   ├── energyPLAN.ini
-│   └── spool           <- The folder where to save the input files corresponding to MOEA solutions.
+│   └── spool               <- The folder where to save the input files
+│       │                      corresponding to MOEA solutions.
-│       └── results     <- The folder where EnergyPLAN saves results files when executed in ``spool`` mode.
+│       └── results         <- The folder where EnergyPLAN saves results files
+│                              when executed in ``spool`` mode.
 │
-├── docs                <- A Jupyter book project containing both MOEA documentation and case studies description.
+├── docs                    <- A Jupyter book project containing both MOEA
+│                              documentation and case studies description.
 │
-├── notebooks           <- Jupyter notebooks.
-Naming convention is a number (for ordering),
-│                          the creator's initials, and a short `-` delimited description, e.g.
-│                          `1.0-jqp-initial-data-exploration`.
-│
 ├── pyproject.toml          <- Project configuration file with package metadata for
 │                              moea and configuration for tools like black.
 │
-├── environment.yml     <- The requirements file for reproducing the analysis environment, e.g.
+├── uv.lock                 <- The requirements file for reproducing the environment, e.g.
-│                          generated with `conda env create -f environment.yml`.
+│                              generated with `uv sync`.
 │
 └── moea                    <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes moea a Python module.
     │